Factor Analysis detects latent variables that summarize variability among several variables. Available in Excel with the XLSTAT statistical software.

-Principles of Factor Analysis
+What is Factor Analysis

-Exploratory factor analysis (or EFA) is a method which reveals the possible existence of underlying factors which give an overview of the information contained in a very large number of measured variables.
+Exploratory factor analysis (or EFA) is a method that reveals the possible existence of underlying factors which give an overview of the information contained in a very large number of measured variables.
 The structure linking factors to variables is initially unknown and only the number of factors may be assumed.

 Latent factors used in Factor Analysis